The Booth Room

 In the bedroom is the actor’s brass bed with its faded silk coverlet and its canopy of yellow satin, and beside it rests his slippers.
 Between the window and bed is a Queen Anne-style ebony wood chaise and nearby is a Chippendale bureau.
 A shadow-box tribute to Booth is mounted on the wall behind the chaise.

-The artifacts and ephemera in The Booth Room memorialize and celebrate his life in the theatre, and provide the opportunity for Players and guests to step into a frozen moment of the past.
+The artifacts and ephemera in the Booth Room memorialize and celebrate his life in the theatre, and provide the opportunity for Players and guests to step into a frozen moment of the past.